BOOKINGS

 Dive into Vietnam's rich history with visits to Hue's Imperial Citadel and indulge in authentic Vietnamese Imperial cuisine.

-A dedicated local Intrepid travel guide and SSR host will take you beyond sightseeing with daily recommendations and purpose-driven visits to inspiring organization.
+A dedicated local Intrepid travel guide and Sole Sister Rambler host will take you beyond sightseeing with daily recommendations and purpose-driven visits to inspiring organizations.

 Before you go, you'll prepare for your adventure and get to know your travel companions in a dedicated trip WhatsApp group.

-This trip promises a life-enriching adventure made even better by sharing it with other solo women travelers in midlife and beyond.
+This trip promises a life-enriching adventure made even better by sharing it with other mostly solo women in midlife and beyond.

 Prices for this adventure are as follows: